 Cherry M7 part number schema

-The following page provides known details of Cherry M7 part numbers.
+The following page provides a reconstruction where possible of the Cherry M7 part number schema.
 See also the M4/M5/M6 Series schema.

-See M7 examples for examples found to date.
+See also M7 variants for known switch models and M7 examples for keyboard examples found to date.

 This is the German series, originally manufactured alongside the US series with separate part numbers.
 The only useful known source of part numbers for Serie M7 is the Cherry Keyboards and Switches Catalogue 1982 (Germany), which covers a subset of the range.
 Four switches from the range are repeated in an undated, unidentified catalogue found by Brother Dragon (yab8433408) that—from the tiny fragment presented online—offers no insights.